Occupational Therapy (Children and Young People)

 Overview

-We understand the skills your child needs for self care, school work and play and will work with you and your child to identify ways for your child to be able to participate in the daily activities they need to do.
+We will work with you and your child to identify ways for your child to be able to participate in daily activities and support their independence.

-Some example areas we may assess include:
+Some example areas we can support include:

-The current average waiting time for the Children’s Occupational Therapy service is 9 weeks.
+The current average waiting time for the Children’s Occupational Therapy service is 9.7 weeks.

 Calls may be recorded for training and quality purposes.
 To find out more, visit Personal information – Bromley Healthcare.